Activist Brittany Packnett Cunningham Wants To Make It Clear: She's Not An Influencer

 Go Off, Sis, the podcast from Refinery29’s Unbothered, is back for more unfiltered and unshakeable conversations.
 And this time, season 4 is devoted to celebrating how Black women have leveled up, hustled, and prospered despite 2020’s racial reckoning and this here "panorama" or "panini."

-In the first episode, Brittany Packnett Cunningham joins VP of brand partnerships Chelsea Sanders and senior editors Stephanie Long and Kathleen Newman-Bremang in their safe space, ready to give Black women their flowers.
+In the first episode, Brittany Packnett Cunningham joins R29's brand VP Chelsea Sanders and senior editors Stephanie Long and Kathleen Newman-Bremang in their safe space, ready to give Black women their flowers.
 An educator, writer, activist, and podcaster, Packnett Cunningham is as known for snatching edges on social media and IRL as she is for motivating people to meet her at the intersection of culture and social justice through call-to-action posts on Twitter and Instagram.
 But she wants to make something clear: She's not after the limelight.

 Advertisement